 As the name suggests, World Password Day is a day intended to get people thinking about personal password strategies and taking action.
 A World Password Day survey found that although many people are aware of password best practices, work still remains to convert that awareness into action.
 Other takeaways from the survey include:

 85% of respondents claim they reuse passwords for multiple sites

 “My memory” was the most frequent response to “How do manage passwords?”.

 The second most popular response was “pen and paper”, followed by “computer docs”.

 24% of respondents had been affected by a data breach in the past 18 months.

-Throughout October, the CISA and NCSA raise awareness about the importance of cybersecurity across the United States.
-This year’s theme is “Do Your Part, #BeCyberSmart” and throughout the month the CISA and NCSA will be encouraging people and organizations to do their part in protecting cyberspace, stressing personal accountability, and taking proactive steps to enhance cybersecurity.
+Throughout October, CISA and the NCA raise awareness about the importance of cybersecurity across the United States.
+Throughout the month CISA and the NCA will be encouraging people and organizations to do their part in protecting cyberspace, stressing personal accountability, and taking proactive steps to enhance cybersecurity.